 - (CBA) Competency-Based Assessment- Instruction will occur primarily in an on-the-job setting and will be documented and evaluated using portfolios, teaching artifacts, and other processes defined by the institution. - (VAS) Virtual Asynchronous- Instruction is delivered as online distance-learning without expectation of a common meeting time or requirement for live interaction. - (VS) Virtual Synchronous- Instruction is delivered as online distance-learning with a designated meeting time and may include a requirement for live participation. - (FF) Face to Face- Instruction is delivered in person with a designated meeting location and time. - (HY) Hybrid- Instruction is delivered in a combination of formats with 51% being face to face and the remainder in any other virtual format. - (FE) Field Experience An opportunity to apply knowledge gained in the classroom with supervised practice in the field.
 Field experience may be a corequisite component with instruction delivered in any other method. - (CE) Clinical Experience- An on-the-job learning activity in which a student gains supervised work experience related to the field of study.

-Jacksonville State University RTI Outline: Secondary English Language Arts
+Auburn University at Montgomery: Secondary English Language Arts

-Hours Instruction Provided: During Work Hours During Non-Work Hours Both
+Hours Instruction Provided: □During Work Hours □During Non-Work Hours ⊠Both RTI Provider Name: Auburn University at Montgomery